MICA-MNI/micapipe/docs/pages/02.qc/index.rst

           - Microstructural profiles (image intensities at each cortical depth) plotted on native surface

         .. figure:: qc_subj.png

 Group level QC
 --------------------------------------------------------

 The group level quality control generates a report with all completed and processed modules by subjects.
 The report consists of a color coded table with rows as subjects and columns as the pipeline modules.

 - Blue: Completed
-- Orange: Either incomplete or error
+- Red: Either incomplete or error
-- Dark gray: not processed
+- White: not processed

 .. figure:: qc_group.png
    :scale: 60 %